hlysine/create_power_loader/README.md

 *If the provided crafting recipes do not suit your needs, you can override the provided recipes by creating your own datapack.*

-## Usage

-You are free to use this mod however you like, including in modpacks.

-The source code is openly available on GitHub with MIT license, but if you do decide to modify the source code to fit your needs, please leave an issue/PR on GitHub so I can consider adding your use case to the mod.

 ## Download

 Find this mod on [**Modrinth**](https://modrinth.com/mod/create-power-loader) or [**CurseForge**](https://legacy.curseforge.com/minecraft/mc-mods/create-power-loader).

+## Usage

+**In modpacks:**

+- You can include this mod in any modpacks.
+- You can make any modifications to the mod with the goal of distributing it in a modpack.

+**In other cases:**

+- You can use this mod however you like as long as you obtain the mod via its Modrinth or CurseForge page.
+- You can make any modifications to the mod, but you cannot redistribute it unless you have modified a substantial portion of the mod's code.
+Changes to resource packs/data packs/mod metadata do not count as code modification.

+This mod is open to suggestions, so if you have made any modification to the mod, please leave an issue/PR so I can consider adding your use case to the mod.